HorridTom/autospc/README.md

 ```

 The parameters of the Stable Shift Algorithm, and the appearance of the chart,
 can be configured through various arguments.
-Use `?autospc::plot_auto_SPC` to
+Use `?autospc::autospc` to
 find out more.

 ### Analysis output as a table